reymon359/book-sentences/the-pragmatic-programmer/README.md

 Don’t Hoard State; Pass It Around... ...This means that we can greatly reduce coupling: a function can be used (and reused) anywhere its parameters match the output of some other function.

+We never pass raw values between transformations.
+Instead, we wrap them in a data structure (or type) which also tells us if the contained value is valid... ...you can handle checking for errors inside your transformations or outside them.

+### 31 Inheritance Tax

+> You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.
+> — Joe Armstrong

+Do you program in an object- oriented language?
+Do you use inheritance?
+If so, stop!
+It probably isn’t what you want to do.

+Now we’re faced with a generation of OO developers who use inheritance for one of two reasons: they don’t like typing, or they like types.

+Inheritance is coupling.
+Not only is the child class coupled to the parent, the parent’s parent, and so on, but the code that uses the child is also coupled to all the ancestors.

+Don’t Pay Inheritance Tax.
+The Alternatives are Better... ...Interfaces and protocols, Delegation, Mixins and traits.

+Interfaces and protocols give us polymorphism without inheritance.